 …But remain flexible.
 An inherent amount of flexibility is essential to success: “By now, it is widely recognized that if you are developing a new idea, you have to stay flexible in the beginning and be ready to deviate from the original plan.
 What fewer people realize is that this is equally true when you establish innovation units.
 Marry yourself too firmly to a specific setup, model or metric at the outset, and trouble will soon ensue.”
-[Source] In a spirit of continuous learning, agency leadership may consider how to re-visit and re-evaluate the job responsibilities assigned to the CINO.
+[Blank, S., “Why the Lean Startup Changes Everything” Harvard Business Review, May 2013.]
+In a spirit of continuous learning, agency leadership may consider how to re-visit and re-evaluate the job responsibilities assigned to the CINO.
 Bryan Sivak adds, “Innovation itself should be an iterative process -- so why shouldn't the job as well?”
+[Sivak, B., email correspondence with Policy Design Lab, November 6, 2016].